The Biochemical Implications of Being Obese.

 IL-1β can also signal the synovial cells in our joints to produce more matrix metalloproteinase enzymes, which digest collagen and eventually leads to joint degradation, or osteoarthritis.

-Of course, IL-1β also weakens the blood brain barrier and allows more noxious biochemicals to permeate into our brain, which contributes to brain inflammation.
-Would that mean, eventually… Hello, Alzheimer’s?
-Or Parkinson’s?
+IL-1β also weakens the blood brain barrier and allows more noxious biochemicals to permeate into our brain, which contributes to brain inflammation.
+Would that also facilitate the onset of Alzheimer’s or Parkinson’s?

 What’s the problem here, then?
 The problem is that the regulation of the IL-1β production mechanisms in the obese person’s body has gone awry, hence they’d be at higher risk of suffering all these severe health issues.